vmcilwain/salted_rails_server/README.md

 ### Node State

-Ensures nodejs is installed via the package manager for the OS and creates a node symlink if it doesn't exist
+Ensures nodejs is installed via the package manager for the OS and creates a node symlink if it doesn't exist.

+### Redis State

+Ensures redis is installed via the package manager for the OS and is running.
 ### Rails state

-Installs the following gems under RVM
+Installs the following gems under RVM:

 * Bundler
 * Rails
 * Unicorn

-creates /var/www if it doesn't exist and sets the owner of that directory to the specified user in the user state
+creates /var/www if it doesn't exist and sets the owner of that directory to the specified user in the user state.

 ### RVM state

 Installs RVM under the specified user in the user state.
-Sets the default to the specified version in salt_ssh/pillars/default.sls
+Sets the default to the specified version in salt_ssh/pillars/default.sls.

 ### User state